CHIP-SPV/chipStar/README.md

 ### Building on RISC-V + PowerVR

-to build chipStar for use with a PowerVR GPU, use these steps:
+To build chipStar for use with a PowerVR GPU, use these steps:

 1) build LLVM and SPIRV-LLVM-Translator as described above